By Maurice Stouse, Financial Advisor and Branch Manager

 To sum it all up for our readers, these scenarios would prove to be beneficial to stock and bond values.
 We suggest investors, regardless of how 2023 unfolds, always take into account the big three: 1) Investment objective – IO, 2) Time Frame – TF, and 3) Risk Tolerance – RT.
 Once those are defined, we suggest you then begin to put together that combination of investments for you to reach for and to attain your goals in this life.

-Maurice Stouse is a Financial Advisor and the branch manager of The First Wealth Management and Raymond James.
-Main office located at First Florida Bank, a division of The First, 2000 98 Palms Blvd, Destin, FL 32451.
-Branch offices in Niceville, Mary Esther, Miramar Beach, Freeport and Panama City.
-Phone 850.654.8124.
+Maurice Stouse is a Financial Advisor and the branch manager of The First Wealth Management/ Raymond James.
+The main office is located at The First Bank, 2000 98 Palms Blvd., Destin, FL 32451, phone 850.654.8124.
 Raymond James advisors do not offer tax advice.
 Please see your tax professionals.
 Email: Maurice.email@example.com.

 Securities offered through Raymond James Financial Services, Inc., Member FINRA/SIPC, and are not insured by bank insurance, the FDIC or any other government agency, are not deposits or obligations of the bank, are not guaranteed by the bank, and are subject to risks, including the possible loss of principal.
 Investment Advisory Services are offered through Raymond James Financial Services Advisors, Inc. First Florida Wealth Group and First Florida Bank are not registered broker/dealers and are independent of Raymond James Financial Services.
 Views expressed are the current opinion of the author and are subject to change without notice.
 Information provided is general in nature and is not a complete statement of all information necessary for making an investment decision and is not a recommendation or a solicitation to buy or sell any security.
 Past performance is not indicative of future results.